This post was published in Doors & Hardware

 First, the question of free access to the roof.
-By “free access,” I mean that any building occupant can move freely from the stairwell to the roof without a key, tool, or special knowledge or effort.
+By “free access,” I mean a condition where any building occupant can move freely from the stairwell to the roof without a key, tool, or special knowledge or effort.
 Hollywood has taught us that in a fire we can just head out to the roof and wait for the helicopter to arrive, but this isn’t based on reality.
-Neither the International Building Code (IBC) nor the Life Safety Code (NFPA 101) typically require free access to the roof, and the false belief that building occupants can find safety by reaching the roof has lead to death and injury.
+Neither the International Building Code (IBC) nor the Life Safety Code (NFPA 101) typically require free access to the roof, and the false belief that building occupants can find safety by reaching the roof has lead to injury and death.
 There is evidence that during the events of 9/11, several hundred occupants of the World Trade Center headed for the roof and perished in the stairwells.
-In a recent fire in Boston, a resident was found on the stairwell side of the locked roof door, unable to reach fresh air and relative safety.
+In a 2010 fire in Boston, a resident was found on the stairwell side of the locked roof door, unable to reach fresh air and relative safety.
 She was resuscitated and she survived.

 In the case of the Boston fire, the media focused on the fact that the roof “fire door” was locked.
-I spoke to several code officials in Boston and other cities around the country, and confirmed that free access to the roof is not required by code, and there are compelling reasons that free access to the roof is not desired.
-If building occupants are allowed free access to the roof, an increase in accidental falls, attempted suicides, and vandalism will increase.
+I spoke to several code officials in Boston and other cities around the country, and confirmed that free access to the roof is not required by code, and there are compelling reasons that free access to the roof is not desirable.
+If building occupants are allowed free access to the roof, it will cause an increase in accidental falls, attempted suicides, and vandalism.
 Some code officials indicated a preference for fail safe locks on the roof doors which unlock upon fire alarm to allow access to the roof, but this is not currently a requirement of the IBC or NFPA 101.

-Egress from stories or occupied roofs.
-The means of egress system serving any story or occupied roof shall be provided with the number of exits or access to exits based on the aggregate occupant load served in accordance with this section.
+1006.3 – Egress from stories or occupied roofs.
+The means of egress system serving any story or occupied roof shall be provided with the number of separate and distinct exits or access to exits based on the aggregate occupant load served in accordance with this section.

-Paragraph 18.104.22.168.8/9 from NFPA 101 says that roof doors have to EITHER allow free egress from the roof, OR be kept locked.
+Paragraph 18.104.22.168.8 from NFPA 101 says that roof doors have to EITHER allow free egress from the roof, OR be kept locked.
 I interpret this to mean that if the door is locked on the stair side preventing free access to the roof, it does not need to provide free egress from the roof.
-The IBC addresses occupied roofs, requiring the doors to meet the same requirements as other egress doors, but does not address unoccupied roofs.
+For unoccupied roofs, the IBC states the door can be locked to prevent entry from the roof.
 This is typically interpreted to mean that the door to an unoccupied roof can be locked on both sides.
-If acceptable to the code official, I recommend a double-cylinder deadbolt for this application, so the door doesn’t automatically lock behind the technician as he gains access to the roof.
+If acceptable to the code official, I recommend a double-cylinder deadbolt for this application, so the door doesn’t automatically lock behind the technician as he or she gains access to the roof.

-As stated above, the IBC requires occupied roofs to be “provided with exits as required for stories.”
-For example, if a roof deck is classified as an Assembly use group, the same quantity of exits and the same hardware must be provided as if the space was not located on the roof but elsewhere in the building.
-This would obviously require free egress from the occupied roof, including panic hardware if the occupant load was more than 50 or 100 depending on which code was in use.
-Last year I visited a rooftop garden in a hospital, which had two egress doors providing free egress from the roof into the building.
-If greater security is needed for occupied roof doors, it would have to be provided by the use of alarms, or delayed egress locks if allowed by code (Note: The IBC does not allow delayed egress on Assembly occupancies).
+Prior to the 2021 edition of the IBC the code required occupied roofs to be “provided with exits as required for stories.”
+For example, if a roof deck was classified as an Assembly use group, the same quantity of exits and the same hardware had to be provided as if the space was not located on the roof but elsewhere in the building.
+The code required free egress from the occupied roof, including panic hardware if the occupant load was more than 50 or 100 depending on which code was in use.
+The photo above is a rooftop garden in a hospital (my daughter is the tiny person in red), which had two egress doors providing free egress from the roof into the building.
+If greater security was needed for occupied roof doors, it would have to be provided by the use of alarms, or delayed egress locks if allowed by code (Note: The IBC does not allow delayed egress on Assembly occupancies).